jonesm13/VisualTalkback/README.md

 [ ] As a producer, I want the program to tell me if it can't send the text to one of the studios, so that I know that the studio has got the message.

 [ ] Tech story - Make the SimpleHttpClientStudio perform the POST in a thread, so as not to block the main UI thread.

+[ ] As a presenter, I want to be able to type messages back to the producer.

+[ ] As a producer, I want the presenter to see the changes I make as I type them, rather than having to press the Send button.